The Samsung Galaxy Note 10+ has arrived and it's 5G ready. Here's everything you need to know, including how you can get your hands on one.

 The 4,300mAh battery is Samsung’s most powerful yet.
 Not only that, it learns the way you use your phone, adjusting to make sure you’re only using battery life when you need it.

 And when you eventually need to charge up, there’s super-fast charging and wireless charging 2.0.

 The Note 10+ has wireless PowerShare too, so you can breathe new life into your Galaxy Watch or Galaxy Buds while you’re out and about.

 So, what does it look like?

 Coming in at 6.8-inches the Infinity-O display is Samsung’s largest to date.
 And with the Ultrasonic Fingerprint scanner hidden within the display, the tiny hole-punch front camera and pushed back bezels, you get more screen and fewer interruptions.

 And, with the split-screen feature, you won’t miss a thing.
-You can read a text or scroll through Instagram, all at the same time.
+You can read a text or scroll through Instagram, at the same time.

 All of this housed in a slim, polished, stainless steel design that comes in 2 colours – Aura Glow and Aura Black.

 With a state-of-the-art quad-rear camera with wide, ultra-wide, telephoto and DepthVision lenses, taking pro-looking shots has never been easier.